GenuinePrep/GenuinePrep.github.io/about/index.md

 comments: false
 ---

-<center>Genuine Prep is run solely by Ahmed, a high school junior.
-While preparing for the ACT and SAT, Ahmed was frustrated by the expensive classes, mediocre teaching, and low-quality materials that made studying for the tests far too difficult.
+<center>Genuine Prep is run by Ahmed, a high school junior.
+While preparing for standardized tests, Ahmed was frustrated by the expensive classes, mediocre teaching, and low-quality materials that made studying for the tests far too difficult.
 By creating this free site, Ahmed hopes to aid future test-takers in avoiding these difficulties.</center>

 ## Features of Genuine Prep
 * Completely free
 * No ads
 * High quality posts
-* Discord chat for real-time answers
+* Discord chat for real-time answers to your test questions
 * Curated by Ahmed, 99th-percentile scorer in the ACT and SAT

 ## Who We Are